cr0wnctf/cr0wnctf.github.io/_posts/2018-11-29-seccon_ghostkingdom.markdown

 ![options]({{site.url}}/images/seccon18/greyed.png)

 However, the upload image link is greyed out, saying that we can only access it from the local network.
 This is clearly some juicy (presumably exploitable) functionality we want to access.
-Question is how.
+Question is how?
 This immediately begat three ideas:

-1. XSS (send a XSS'd message to admin make it do some local stuff)
+1. XSS (send an XSS'd message to admin make it do some local stuff)
 2. SSRF (somehow manipulate the screenshot functionality and also make it do local stuff for us)
 3. Spoof being from the local network by [abusing HTTP forwarding headers](https://blog.ircmaxell.com/2012/11/anatomy-of-attack-how-i-hacked.html).